coreymatyas/ophiuroid/README.md

  - `ripSite(site)`: perform a rip on the given site object.
  - `ripURL(site, url)`: rip `url` in the save context of `site` using the appropriate ripper from `ripSite`.
+ - `getPage(site, url, retryDelay, retryMax, callback(html))` - get a page for
+   parsing with logging and automatic error retry handling.

 ## Contributing
 I'm not actively seeking contributions since a lot of the core isn't finished